smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/GetCapabilities/index.md

 : Get the capabilities of buttons in the vehicle.

 ### Request
+SDL requests HMI to provide capabilities of supported buttons and saves received capabilities internally.

 #### Parameters

 This RPC has no additional parameter requirements

 ### Response

+!!! must

+Check hmi_capabilities, and respond to SDL providing the capabilities of supported buttons.

+!!!

 #### Parameters